-In this week’s installment of “Fifty Things That Made the Modern Economy”, Tim Harford features the index fund.
+Tim Harford also features the index fund in his “Fifty Things That Made the Modern Economy” radio and podcast series.
 This 9 minute long podcast lays out the history of the development of the index fund in particular and the evolution of so-called of passive portfolio strategies in general.
 Much of the content of this podcast is sourced from Vanguard founder Jack Bogle’s September 2011 WSJ article entitled “How the Index Fund Was Born” (available at https://www.wsj.com/articles/SB10001424053111904583204576544681577401622).
 Here’s the description of this podcast:

 “Warren Buffett is the world’s most successful investor.
 In a letter he wrote to his wife, advising her how to invest after he dies, he offers some clear advice: put almost everything into “a very low-cost S&P 500 index fund”.
 Index funds passively track the market as a whole by buying a little of everything, rather than trying to beat the market with clever stock picks – the kind of clever stock picks that Warren Buffett himself has been making for more than half a century.
 Index funds now seem completely natural.
 But as recently as 1976 they didn’t exist.
 And, as Tim Harford explains, they have become very important indeed – and not only to Mrs Buffett.”